koodiohto/knn-recommender/README.md

 })
 ```

-Or you can start filling the items and users to the matrix one by one and also initialize the recommender only for one user.
+Or you can start filling the items and users to the matrix one by one and also initialize the recommender only for only certain users.
 Initializing the recommender only for one user is significantly faster, so you should do that if you only provide recommendations for this particular user.

 ```js
 const kNNRecommender = new KNNRecommender(null)